wildfly-extras/sunstone/Azure-README.md

 - `group` - optional, if empty, `sunstone.azure.group` Sunstone Config property will be used
 - mode - optional, default to OperatingMode.STANDALONE
 - standalone - optional
   - `user` - optional.
 Management user for WildFly.
-If empty, `sunstone.wildfly.mngmt.user` Sunstone Config property will be used
+If empty, `sunstone.wildfly.mgmt.user` Sunstone Config property will be used
   - `password` - optional.
 Management password for WildFly.
-If empty, `sunstone.wildfly.mngmt.password` Sunstone Config property will be used
+If empty, `sunstone.wildfly.mgmt.password` Sunstone Config property will be used
   - `port` - optional.
 Management password for WildFly.
-If empty, `sunstone.wildfly.mngmt.port` Sunstone Config property will be used
+If empty, `sunstone.wildfly.mgmt.port` Sunstone Config property will be used
 - domain - optional
   - `user, password, port` - same as in standalone mode
   - `host` - optional.
 Wildfly host controller.
-If empty, `sunstone.wildfly.mngmt.host` Sunstone Config property will be used
+If empty, `sunstone.wildfly.mgmt.host` Sunstone Config property will be used
   - `profile` - optional.
 Profile for WildFly.
-If empty, `sunstone.wildfly.mngmt.profile` Sunstone Config property will be used
+If empty, `sunstone.wildfly.mgmt.profile` Sunstone Config property will be used

 ###### AzureWebApp
 Annotation is used to identify Azure Web application.
 It may be expected, WildFly is running on it (for deployment operation):